-- The horse believes he is above you in the herd order.
+- The horse believes they are above you in the herd order.
 You’ll see this when you go to lead your horse and your horse does not come with you; the lead rope gets strung out behind you as you walk away and the horse does not.
-This tells me that your horse is aware he owns the space and can choose whether or not to follow you.
-If you get ahead of your horse and he does not work to catch up, then he’s assuming ownership of space behind you.
+This tells me that your horse is aware they own the space and can choose whether or not to follow you.
+If you get ahead of your horse and they do not work to catch up, then he’s assuming ownership of space behind you.
 The opposite (and more obvious) example is when the horse is physically leading you (ahead of you) and you’re working to catch up to him (or trying to hold him back).

 - The horse is aware that you are the herd leader.
 A horse in this situation can follow you both mentally and physically.
 You can now begin to earn his trust by establishing credibility – precisely what we use our obstacle and trail courses for.
 Clearly this is what we desire!

 Once we understand how horses use space and energy, and how they establish leadership, then it’s not difficult at all to clearly establish a herd position.
-We can now easily assess where our horse feels we are in the herd (above / unknown / below) by how he responds when we lead him or ask him to move.
+We can now easily assess where our horse feels we are in the herd (above / unknown / below) by how they respond when we lead him or ask him to move.

 What might not be apparent is that this leadership agreement or spacial ownership agreement can nurtured and maintained by something we all do: lead our horse from point A to point B.